 Published guidance from the American Heart Association supports the use of remote patient monitoring for patients with cardiovascular diseases.
 The AHA determined that the technologies used for remote patient monitoring contribute to better cardiovascular disease outcomes and concluded that RPM is a cost-effective and value-enhancing solution.

 Among hypertensive patients, it was found that remote patient monitoring can help effectively control and reduce the symptoms associated with high blood pressure.
 The most common RPM connected device used for patients with hypertension is a blood pressure monitoring device.
 One area where RPM greatly shines concerning hypertension is CHF.
 As an UpToDate article notes, “Hypertension is the most prevalent modifiable risk factor for the development of heart failure.”
-Various studies have shown that congestive heart failure patients monitored via an RPM device are less likely to have their readings fall outside what is determined to be their healthy range.
+Various studies have shown that patients monitored via an RPM device for heart failure management are less likely to have their readings fall outside what is determined to be their healthy range.
 RPM can also serve to guide practitioners in making data-driven decisions to help better regulate CHF readings.

 Weight monitoring as an analogue for monitoring fluid retention is another area that RPM has great potential to benefit CHF patients.
 The relatively new availability of affordable and accurate connected weight scales has resulted in an increase in the number of studies being performed to assess the efficacy of weight monitoring.
 A sudden small increase in weight for CHF patients may be an early warning of a worsening condition that could lead to major health complications or death.
 As such, there is a lot of excitement about using RPM and analytics to detect these small fluctuations in weight even when the patient might not notice.
 There is no lack of anecdotes about CHF patients who saved a trip to the hospital (or worse) due to weight monitoring RPM.
 The general feeling is that the pending RPM studies will bear this out.